 Greenhouse gases are gases naturally present in the athmosphere like water vapour (H2O), carbon dioxide (CO2), and ozone (O3) among others.
 They contribute to mantaining the Earth’s heat and they warm the Earth by absorbing energy and slowing the rate at which the energy escapes in to space.
 The gases act like a blanket insulating the Earth, and is called the Greenhouse effect.
 Without it the Earth’s temperature would be 30 degrees cooler.

 e.g. CO2 is the GHG most commonly produced by human activities and it is responsible for 64% of man-made global warming.

 Healthy Seas Member

 A Company committed to preserving the marine environment and supporting the Healthy Seas Foundation by raising awareness about preserving our seas, preventing fishing net waste, collecting damaging marine plastics, and ensuring they are transformed into a valuable resource.

 e.g. Healthy Seas Members are helping drive consumer awareness of plastic pollution in the seas.

 When a commodity is produced in a short, localised supply chain, stimulating the local economy, generating job opportunities, and reducing international transportation emissions.

 e.g. Local production is a key way to foster skill and employment, as well as reducing the carbon footprint of a product.

 A prestigious label that indicates a product has been designed and produced in Italy, showcasing heritage craftsmanship, high quality, and timeless elegance.

-e.g. The garment is designed by an Italian team and produced by hand, locally in Milan.
+e.g. A garment designed by an Italian team and produced by hand, locally in Milan, is Made in Italy.